 Food and Beverages

 The Main Lodge’s large circular fireplace is popular for evening relaxing and reminiscing about the day’s adventures.
 A large selection of hot food is served three times a day, buffet-style in the Lodge dining hall.
 Beer, wine, and cocktails are available for purchase at the Lodge bar each afternoon and evening.
 There is also a small store, the Trading Post, selling snacks and soft drinks, as well as personal items, souvenirs, and fishing tackle.

 Trips and packages of any length can be arranged, and anglers and non-anglers can arrive and depart on any day of the week.
 Please call Yellow Dog for details and itinerary options.

 Non-Angling Activities and Options

 Many non-angling opportunities are available at Brooks Lodge, including flightseeing, bear viewing, hiking, photography, bird watching, canoeing, and kayaking.
-At Brooks Lodge, you are just 22 miles from the volcanic “Valley of 10,000 Smokes.”
+At Brooks Lodge, you are just 22 miles from the volcanic “Valley of Ten Thousand Smokes.”
 The Valley is the site of one of the most violent eruptions in modern history.
-Novarupta Volcano exploded in 1912 with blasts of hot winds and gas which spewed glowing pumice and ash, destroying all living things and burying more than 40 square miles of lush green valley under ash deposits to depths of 700 feet.
-Tours of “The Valley of 10,000 Smokes” depart from Brooks Lodge daily.
+Novarupta Volcano exploded in 1912 with blasts of hot winds and gas which spewed glowing pumice and ash, destroying all living things and burying more than 40 square miles of the lush green valley under ash deposits to depths of 700 feet.
+Tours of “The Valley of Ten Thousand Smokes” depart from Brooks Lodge daily.